-This section of the MAP System Administration Manual provides an easy-to-follow series of procedures for performing specific PressureMAP administrative functions.
+This section of the PressureMAP System Administration Manual provides an easy-to-follow series of procedures for performing specific PressureMAP administrative functions.
 These procedures describe the System Administration operating methods keystroke-by-keystroke and illustrate all of the pertinent screens and menus.
 All but two of the options on the System Administration Menu are discussed in this section.
-Option 15, User Management, is addressed in section 5 of this manual, and Network Administration, option 19, is covered in section 6.
+Option 15, User Management, are addressed in section 6 of this manual, and Network Administration, option 19, is covered in section 7.